nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Once you invoke SPL Assistant layer (a beep will be heard), you can perform one of the following operations:

 * Status announcements (automation, microphone, etc.).
-* Tools (library scan, track time analysis, obtaining playlist snapshots, columns explorer and so on).
+* Tools (library scan, track time analysis, obtaining playlist snapshots and transcripts, columns explorer and so on).
 * Configuration (switching broadcast profiles).
 * Ask for help (opening SPL Assistant help dialog or the online user guide).
 * Checking for add-on updates (manually).